MicrosoftDocs/memdocs/memdocs/intune/user-help/why-enroll-android-device.md

 # required metadata

 title: Android device enrollment overview
-description: Learn why enrollment is enforced in workplaces and schools and the benefits of enrolling your Android devices.
+description: Learn about enrollment for Android devices, why workplaces and schools require it, and the benefits it provides.
 keywords:
 author: lenewsad
 ms.author: lanewsad